Originally published at A CLOSER LISTEN

 This interview was conducted over Skype in late October, and edited and refined by email in the months since.
+This process feels, in retrospect, to mirror her method of composition.
 We discuss her development as a composer, her experiences touring and adapting her compositions for live performance, her use of graphic scores and cards for conducting, and much more.
 (Joseph Sannicandro)

 JS: How did the Dead Texan get started?
 Your role was initially creating video to accompany the music?